PSYCHOLOGICAL & BEHAVIORAL HEALER | CONSULTANT

 My intention is to help people identify who they are at their core, what it is they would like to experience, and then help them create a magnificent reality.
 I believe it is important that humans beings know they are not alone, and I do my work to give support to human beings.

 My work uses a hybrid scientific and intuitively-tailored approach and I focus on disseminating scientific information in a digestible language.
-My approach integrates multiple areas to support the self-actualization of individuals, based on who they are, including: evidence-based findings and strategies from Positive Psychology, Sports Psychology, Relationship Science, Neuroscience, Physics, Cognitive Psychology, Motivational Psychology, Social Psychology and Humanistic Psychology, Meditation, Yoga and Physics.
+My approach integrates multiple fields to support the self-actualization of individuals, based on who they are, including: evidence-based findings and strategies from Positive Psychology, Sports Psychology, Relationship Science, Neuroscience, Physics, Cognitive Psychology, Motivational Psychology, Social Psychology and Humanistic Psychology, Philosophy, Meditation, Yoga and Physics.

 I am dedicated to the integrity and fairness of all human beings, and committed to listening and giving each individual the information and professional support they need.